eigenhombre/llbb/README.md

 language as it's ["intermediate representation"](https://en.wikipedia.org/wiki/Intermediate_representation).

+LLVM IR is easily generated using pretty much any programming language.
+Babashka provides the power of Clojure, fast start up speed, the REPL, etc. making it a fun way to experiment with LLVM and toy languages.

 Let's start with the question, what's the minimal compilation "unit" that a C compiler will accept?

 Here are some attempts.
 First, a tiny bit of numerical state, on its own: